coq/coq/doc/sphinx/language/cic.rst

 :math:`u_1 … u_{p_i}` according to the ι-reduction.

-Actually, for type checking a :math:`\Match…\with…\kwend` expression we also need to know the predicate P to be proved by case analysis.
+Actually, for type checking a :math:`\Match…\with…\kwend` expression we also need to know the predicate :math:`P` to be proved by case analysis.
 In the general case where :math:`I` is an inductively defined :math:`n`-ary relation, :math:`P` is a predicate over :math:`n+1` arguments: the :math:`n` first ones correspond to the arguments of :math:`I` (parameters excluded), and the last one corresponds to object :math:`m`. |Coq|